-Customer experience metrics – how to measure your efforts
+Customer success metrics – how to measure your efforts

-Here are a few customer experience metrics to keep in mind while evaluating your client experience.
+Here are a few customer success metrics to keep in mind while evaluating your client experience.

 A Net Promoter Score relates to the percentage of customers who would or wouldn’t recommend your company to others.
 It’s easily measured and should be evaluated regularly.
 It’s as simple as asking: “how likely are you to recommend us to others?”.